Abdorrahman Boroumand Center

 Officials' Reaction

-After Ms. Mogu’i was killed, the security agents summoned Ms. Mogu’i's father on September 24, 2022, and forced him to confess in front of the camera to confirm that the government did not kill his child.
+After Ms. Mogu’i was killed, the security agents summoned Ms. Mogu’i's father on September 24, 2022, and forced him to make a statement in front of the cameras to confirm that the government did not kill his child.
 (Interview of Boroumand Center with an informed source, November 29, 2023, and December 8, 2023)

 Regarding Ms. Mogu’i’s murder, Hojjat-ul-Islam Asadullah Jafari, Chief of the Public Prosecutors’ Office of Isfahan province, said: "Investigations, in this case, started in the early hours, and what has been gleaned so far from the results of the investigations is that this person was not in the place of gathering and disturbance and was farther away."
 He confirmed that the shooting was done with a shotgun and announced the identity of the assailants as "unknown individuals."
 He went on to say: "We have seen examples of this several times in the past few days.
 In addition, two teams of experienced detectives from the province are investigating the case.
 The judicial system will certainly carry out a complete and accurate investigation to identify the perpetrators of this crime."